Rex E. Kirksey Agricultural Science Center at Tucumcari

 Check our Projects and Results pages for information about ongoing and some completed projects as well as extension publications authored or coauthored by center faculty.

 An annual field day provides an opportunity for interested people to learn about ongoing research projects and other activities.
 The Tucumcari Bull Test performance-tested bull sale occurs annually in March.
 Check our Events and Announcements pages for more information about those and other events.
+Additionally, announcements and updates are posted to our Facebook page (@tucumcarisc).
+Please check that page out and like it an follow it.

 The Center is located three miles northeast of Tucumcari on US Highway 54.